cyrusimap/cyrus-imapd/doc/source/imap/developer/architecture.rst

    replica 1, which updates replica 2)

-The only real benefit to chaining is bandwidth use reduction - if you have two replicas in a different datacentre, you can chain them and avoid sending all the data over the link twice.
-You can always re- establish replication to the second replica by creating a direct channel and running sync_client -A to make sure everything is up-to-date.
+The only real benefit to chaining is bandwidth use reduction - if you have two replicas in a different data centre, you can chain them and avoid sending all the data over the link twice.
+You can always re- establish replication to the second replica by creating a direct channel and running ``sync_client -A`` to make sure everything is up-to-date.

 Log file
 --------